-Preheat your electric smoker with the apple wood chips in the smoke box for 40 minutes.
+Preheat your electric smoker for 40 minutes with the apple wood chips in the smoke box.

 Smoked Pork Chops with Apple Onion Compote

 Avoid committing a culinary crime: overcooked, dry pork chops.
 Juicy, moist and tender pork chops are guaranteed to please when cooked low and slow in the gentle heat of a Char-Broil® Digital Electric Smoker.
-This recipe for smoked pork chops takes a gourmet spin with the sweet topping of apple-onion compote.
+This recipe for these lightly Smoked Pork Chops takes a gourmet spin with the sweet apple-onion compote topping.

 While the smoker preheats, season your pork chops with the BBQ rub.
 Line a rimmed baking sheet with heavy duty aluminum foil.
-Place a baking baking rack on top and add the chops.
+Place a baking rack on the baking sheet and add the chops.

-When the smoker has preheated, set the smoker to 225 degrees Fahrenheit.
-Insert the digital probe in the thickest part of one of the pork chops, setting the internal temperature to 145 degrees Fahrenheit.
-Place baking sheet with rack and chops in smoker.
+When the smoker has preheated, set the temperature to 225°F. Insert the digital probe into the thickest part of one of the pork chops.
+Set the internal temperature to 145°F. Place baking sheet with chops in smoker.

-Smoke the chops for about 40 minutes or until the targeted internal temperature is reached.
-Remove the chops from the smoker and let them rest for 10 minutes.
+Smoke for about 40 minutes or until the targeted internal temperature is reached.
+Remove chops from the smoker and let them rest for 10 minutes.